To learn more, visit 2023 Course and subject delivery.

-The aim of this subject is to develop an understanding of fundamental modelling techniques for the analysis of systems that involve electrical phenomena.
-This includes networks models of “flow-drop” one-port elements in steady state (DC and AC), electrical power systems, simple RC and RL transient analysis, and basic functional models for digital systems consisting of combinational logic.
-This subject is a core pre-requisite for the four subjects that define the Electrical Systems Major in the Bachelor of Science.
-The subject is also a core requirement for the Master of Engineering (Electrical, Mechanical and Mechatronics).
+Foundations of Electrical Networks develops an understanding of fundamental modelling techniques for the analysis of systems that involve electrical phenomena.
+This includes networks models of “flow-drop” one-port elements in steady state (DC and AC), electrical power systems, simple RC and RL transient analysis, and networks involving ideal and non-ideal operational amplifiers.

 Electrical phenomena – charge, current, electrical potential, conservation of energy and charge, the generation, storage, transport and dissipation of electrical power.